josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 There is no actual risk in this application because the lifetime of a `AstronautComponent` is the same as the lifetime of the application itself.
 That *would not* always be true in a more complex application.

-You don't add this guard to the `MissionControlComponent` because, as the parent, it controls the lifetime of the `MissionService`.
+You do not add this guard to the `MissionControlComponent` because, as the parent, it controls the lifetime of the `MissionService`.

 </div>